 Why does the use of two different plastics matter?

 Because it gives your orthodontist greater control over your treatment.
-Each of their plastics is better at different things, so your doctor can select one plastic for some aligners and a different one for others, ensuring maximum efficacy without any treatment disruptions.
+Each of their plastics is better at different types of movement, so your doctor can select one plastic for some aligners and a different one for others, ensuring maximum efficacy without any treatment disruptions.

 How does Clarity combine aligners with braces?